 Instructional Mode Traditional Course Platform The course will be taught face-to-face.
 Instructor and students meet according to the schedule.
 Limited availability due to classroom spacing.
-Expectations After completing the course, students are expected to gain the abilities to understand and apply the following topics: (1) memory management and virtual memory; (2) process management; system calls, page faults, interrupts and exceptions; (3) multi-threading, synchronization and deadlocks; (4) I/O and file systems.
+Expectations After completing the course, students are expected to gain the abilities to understand and apply the following topics: (1) memory management and virtual memory; (2) process management; system calls, page faults, interrupts, and exceptions; (3) multi-threading, synchronization and deadlocks; and (4) I/O and file systems.
 Asynchronous Learning Guidelines Students are mandated to attend class synchronously.
-Students should consult to the instruction in advance and get excuses, in case they cannot attend the class on time for any reasons.
+Students should consult to the instructor in advance and get excuses, in case they cannot attend the class on time to take a quiz for any reasons.